A SIMPLE Rx FOR CATHOLIC SCHOOLS

 Much has been written about the crisis in parochial school education, what with declining enrollment, school closures and burgeoning deficits.
 An equal amount of ink has been dedicated to possible fixes (vouchers, partnerships, charter schools, etc.), none of which has inched toward fruition in large part because the proposed fix is too dramatic (apocalyptic?) a development than the electorate at large is willing to undertake.
 However a simple, non-burdensome, inexpensive cure does exist.

-Opting to work at a Catholic school in effect means our teacher is contributing $10,000 of services that could otherwise be earned if the teacher opted for the public school system.
+Opting to work at a Catholic school in effect means our teacher is contributing $10,000 of services that s/he could otherwise earn if they opted for the public school system.
 An oddity of the Internal Revenue Code is that while one is entitled to deduct cash contributions or in-kind property donations, services rendered to a charity are not deductible.
 If the law (IRC section 170) were amended to allow teachers of charitable organizations to claim the differential value of their contributed service, the salary differential would narrow considerably as follows:

 Thus the reduced taxes the parochial school teacher pays after the newly allowed deduction reduces the salary disparity to a much more palatable $4,000.
 This modest tweak of one section of the tax law is much less costly or invasive than the above-mentioned palliatives such as a voucher system.
-Moreover, it provides income equality to a segment of the working class, and fairly throws a lifeline to the entire school system.
-The time has come for a concerted Catholic lobbying effort aimed at a small incremental fix like the charitable service deduction, without abandoning the fight for complete parental freedom of choice in education.
+Moreover, it provides income equality to a segment of the working class, and fairly throws a life line to the entire school system.
+The time has come for a concerted Catholic lobbying effort aimed at a small incremental fix like the charitable service deduction.